OREGON MIDDLE SCHOOL

 MCSU is a place for all identities, cultures, and backgrounds to come together, acknowledge the diversity of OMS, and work to transform that diversity into inclusion.
 By interacting and learning from each other, and hearing from guest speakers, we will promote an appreciation of ourselves and others, while broadening our understanding of the world and the diverse cultures and identities within it.
-MCSU is an energetic, peaceful, and safe environment for all to come together and learn without judgement.
-Meetings will take place on the 2nd and 4th Wednesdays during lunch from 12:15-1:00 p.m.
-Send an email to Ms. Laibly to sign up and have the meeting link sent to you.
-Advised by Bonnie Burton, 8th Grade Teacher email@example.com and Kit Laibly, School Counselor, firstname.lastname@example.org.
+MCSU is an energetic, peaceful, and safe environment for all to come together and learn without judgment.
+Meetings will take place on Tuesdays during 8th grade lunch in Room 184b (Walker’s room).
+We will look at adding a 7th grade option in the near future!
+Advised by Ms. Burton, 8th Grade Teacher firstname.lastname@example.org and Kim Walker, 8th grade Teacher email@example.com.

-OMS Live is our school-wide news show that airs every Friday during Connections.
-It is run by Ms. Anderson, Administrative Intern email@example.com.
-Students have the opportunity to co-anchor, operate the camera, or run the slideshow and soundboard (responsibilities may vary due to virtual learning) for one semester.
-Interested students should fill out an OMS Live Application and return it to Ms. Anderson.
+OMS’s News Show, Panther Press, is our school-wide news show that airs every Friday during Connections.
+It is run by Administrative Intern, Mrs. Craker at firstname.lastname@example.org.
+Students have the opportunity to co-anchor, produce content, or run the help with final production (for one semester).
 New ideas and feedback on exciting ideas and programming are always welcome.

 PANTHER PRIDE TEAM (PBIS Student Group)

-The students on this team are given the opportunity to help make decisions for our school and express their opinions on a variety of school related initiatives and issues.
+Students on this team are given the opportunity to help make decisions for our school and express their opinions on a variety of school-related initiatives and issues.
 They work with staff on assembly and/or special event planning, school-wide Connections lessons, and also give feedback/problem solve around issues with the overall goal of improving the school climate.
-Meeting time to be determined and may vary due to virtual learning.
-Please contact Ms. Anderson and/or Mr. Zurawik for an application. firstname.lastname@example.org or email@example.com.
+Meeting time will be 1 or 2 times per month during Connections.
+Please contact Mrs. Craker and/or Mr. Zurawik at email@example.com or firstname.lastname@example.org if you are interested.

 Yearbook Club designs, creates, and edits the middle school yearbook.
 Students can create the yearbook anywhere there is internet access, at a convenient time for them.
-Yearbook Club will also have virtual meetings based on students’ availability.
+Yearbook Club will also have some optional meetings afterschool on Thursdays.
 Please email Ms. Touhey if you are interested in helping with the Yearbook this year.
 Advised by Meghan Touhey, email@example.com.